-SOME people believe that the small forward spot is the toughest position to play in the AFL.
+SOME people believe that the small forward position is the toughest one to play in the AFL.
 That didn’t stop two 5′ 9″ warriors from carving out a pair of incredible careers kicking over 1,000 goals between them and becoming fan favourites in the 21st century.
 Both Jeffery Farmer and Stephen Milne could put forth a case as the games greatest small forward, although the likes of Eddie Betts and/or Peter Diacos might have something to say about that.
 Regardless, there’s no doubt Milne and Farmer are some of the games greatest, but who can claim bragging rights over the other as the owner of a better AFL career?
 It’s time to Compare the Pair.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair and AFL articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!